tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/控制台指南/存储桶管理/设置生命周期_intl_en.md

 ## Overview
 You can use the lifecycle management feature when you need to change the storage class or delete specified objects regularly to reduce costs.
 COS will automatically change the storage class or delete specified objects within the specified time frame according to the rules you set.
 For more information, see [Lifecycle Overview](https://cloud.tencent.com/document/product/436/17028).

->?A lifecycle can be set to a maximum of 3,650 days.
+>A lifecycle can be set to a maximum of 3,650 days.

 ## Directions
 1. Log in to the [COS Console](https://console.cloud.tencent.com/cos5).